 Since joining the Catalans in 2011, the midfielder has become more of a key player for Spain's national team, having been on the peripherals while Arsenal captain.

 On the back of a 2-1 over Uruguay in the opening match of Spain's Confederations Cup campaign, Fabregas stressed how crucial the transfer back to the club of his youth was to develop as a player and become one of the world's greatest.

 He told Fifa.com: "I think moving to Barcelona was a very important step for me, because of the system and also because you're playing with the best, which means you automatically have to move up a level to match the standards they set.

 "You learn something in every training session and you have to give your very best."

-Fabregas played an important part in the team's victory over Group B opponent Uruguay on Sunday and the 26-year-old is pleased with Spains start to the only major international tournament that the country has yet to win.
+Fabregas played an important part in their victory over la Celeste on Sunday and the 26-year-old is pleased with their start to the only major international tournament that the country are yet to win.

 "I've been playing for Spain for eight years, which is a long time, and I can remember some games we've played and some individual performances where we've been at a similar level.
 The important thing, though, is that we played well and I felt comfortable.
 That's what counts to my mind."

-Despite dismissing any champions elect tag, the Barca attacking midfielder is adamant that a focus on controlling the flow of the clashes will see the team go far in the Confederations Cup.
+Despite dismissing any champions-elect tag, the Barca attacking midfielder is adamant that a focus on controlling the flow of their clashes will see them go far in the Confederations Cup.

-"I wouldn’t say we’re the favorites," he stated.
-"We’re just trying to play our game and our tournament.
+"I wouldn't say we're the favourites," he stated.
+"We're just trying to play our game and our tournament.